 The NASS is delivered as a set of related files.
-A hospital file lists hospitals in the NASS along with hospital attributes (e.g., teaching status, bed size category) as well as the encounter weight and sample stratum information.
-An encounter file links to the hospital table and contains information on the major ambulatory surgery encounter (e.g., patient age, expected source of payment, diagnoses), including information about in-scope major ambulatory surgeries.
+A hospital file lists hospitals in the NASS along with hospital attributes (e.g., teaching status, bed size category) as well as the encounter weight and post-stratification stratum information.
+An encounter file links to the hospital table and contains information on the selected ambulatory surgery encounter (e.g., patient age, expected source of payment, diagnoses), including information about in-scope ambulatory surgeries.
 A related supplemental file contains entries for out-of-scope procedures with a key linking to the encounter file.
-Finally, a diagnosis and procedure group file contains information about diagnosis groupings with a key linking to the encounter file.
-(Note that this file is not available in the 2016 or 2017 NASS.)
+Finally, a diagnosis and procedure group file contains information about